-Mainspring has a vital parent program and parents are required to participate in it 8 hours per year.
+Mainspring has a vital parent program and parents are required to participate at least 8 hours per year.

-We host a Monthly Parent Supper Series, where we bring in an expert in some field related to young children (e.g., Childhood Nutrition, Bedtime Blues, etc.), a light supper is served and childcare is provided.
-Fourth Thursday of each month, 5:30 - 7:00 PM.
+We host a Monthly Parent Supper Series, where we bring in an expert in some field related to young children (e.g., childhood nutrition, bedtime blues, etc.), a light supper is served and childcare is provided.
+This even takes place the fourth Thursday of each month, 5:30–7 p.m.

 The Parent Support Group is smaller and more intimate.
 It uses the “Incredible Years” Curriculum in the fall and parents pick the topic in the spring.
 Parents commit to completing all 13 sessions.
 It is led by our Family Services Coordinator, a master’s degreed counselor.
 Meets Tuesdays, 5:30–7:30 p.m.
 Childcare is provided.
 We feed the children and have healthful snacks for parents.